5-Graded simple Lie algebras, structurable algebras, and Kantor pairs

-\keywords{structurable algebra, Jordan algebra, Kantor pair, Kantor triple system, simple algebraic group, 5-graded Lie algebra \\ The author is a winner of the contest ``Young Russian Mathematics''.
-The results are supported by the Russian Science Foundation grant 14-21-00035.}
+\keywords{structurable algebra, Kantor pair, 5-graded Lie algebra, simple algebraic group, simple Lie algebra \\ The author is a winner of the contest ``Young Russian Mathematics''.
+The work was supported by the RFBR grant 18-31-20044 and the Government of Russian Federation megagrant 14.W03.31.0030.}